FifeXLtd/compactMediaPlayer/README.md

     UUID=PLACE_HOLDER /volume vfat defaults,auto,users,rw,nofail,noatime 0 0

     # next we can install
-    sudo chmod +x /home/pi/install.sh
+    sudo chmod +x /home/pi/install.sh   # give permissions sudo /home/pi/install.sh   # execute script
-    sudo /home/pi/install.sh
     # the script will reboot system once everything has complete

-The Raspberry Pi will now reboot, loading the default files from step one.
+The Raspberry Pi will now reboot.
+Please keep in my if you have a USB attached, it will reboot twice so please be patient.

 Attach a button to GPIO 17 to start video play, and use GPIO 24 to exit (you can only exit in thumbnail mode).